Wilson159/docs/docs/commands/userinfo.md

 return Table.addRow(command.name, '🔸', 'Missing Description');
 ```
 ### Slash Command
+(Special thanks to KevinFoged#1138 for refactoring and random colour part)
 ```js
 //  Credit to: Wilson#0159 on Discord.
 //  Removal of this header breaches the license agreement.